 Surgery is hard for everyone, but for Hydris, whose bread and butter is intricately linked with his level of fitness, going under the knife was painful both on the personal and professional fronts.
 Hydris Wajiuddin is one of Karachi’s most well-known fitness instructors, whom celebrities and others across the country swear by.
 Being in the public eye made Hydris's personal journey, very public, ill-affording him the privacy he needed to deal with this.

-Belonging to a family with a solid history of cancer the tumor behind his ear lobe was an expected but an unpleasant discovery.
-The tumor was pressing his facial nerves and simple tasks of chewing food became a painful chore.
+Belonging to a family with a strong history of cancer, the tumor behind his earlobe was a devastating, but not a totally unexpected discovery.
+It was pressing his facial nerves and simple tasks such as chewing food became agonizing.
 The tension in his suppressed facial nerves hindered his exercise routine and he was advised to refrain from weight lifting.
-For Hydris his endorphins are connected and driven by his workouts, creation of happy cells depend on his workout thinking about living a life without exercise was a true nightmare.
+For Hydris, whose endorphins are connected and driven by his workouts, his everyday mood and happiness depended on his workout and thinking about living a life without exercise was a true nightmare.

 However, Hydris was not willing to give in, and sought care at the Aga Khan University Hospital, in the capable hands of Dr. Mumtaz Jamshed .
 Maintaining a strong relationship with AKUH since the age of twelve served as that ground of trust and reliability for him.
 He was amazed at the discussions he had with Dr. Mumtaz, who even drew a star on his body to map his region of surgery to ensure quality care that left no margin for error.